kdave/btrfs-progs/Documentation/btrfs-image.rst

 -s
         Sanitize the file names when generating the image.
 One -s means just generate random garbage, which means that the directory indexes won't match up since the hashes won't match with the garbage filenames.
-Using -ss will calculate a collision for the filename so that the hashes match, and if it can't calculate a collision then it will just generate garbage.
+Using *-s* will calculate a collision for the filename so that the hashes match, and if it can't calculate a collision then it will just generate garbage.
 The collision calculator is very time and CPU intensive so only use it if you are having